-Last t update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Apr-2020 st updated: May-2020) On March 17, EU member states agreed to restrict non-essential travel to the European Union for an initial period of 30 days, prolonged until 15 May, with exceptions mainly for EU and British citizens, long-time residents, cross-border commuters, health care workers and workers delivering goods.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms European Union (EU) 10-May-2020 (Last updated: 10-May-2020) On March 17, EU member states agreed to restrict non-essential travel to the European Union for an initial period of 30 days, prolonged until 15 May, with exceptions mainly for EU and British citizens, long-time residents, cross-border commuters, health care workers and workers delivering goods.
 Movement of goods is not to be affected.
 With regard to internal border controls in the Schengen area, member states have endorsed the guidelines proposed by the Commission on border management, which call inter alia for proportionality and non-discrimination between own nationals and resident EU citizens.
 The Commission has been pursuing joint public procurements of protective equipment, which reinforces member states' negotiating position towards the industry.
 On 19 March, the Commission decided to create a European civil protection stockpile of medical equipment such as ventilators and protective masks.
 Member states wishing to host the stockpile will procure the equipment, financed with a 90% Commission grant.
-The initial EU budget of the stockpile was EUR 50 million, subsequently increased to EUR 80 million.
+The initial EU budget of the stockpile was EUR 50 million.
 Distribution of the equipment will be managed at EU level.
-On 2 April, the Commission presented a legislative proposal (in force since 15 April) to activate and extend the scope of the Emergency Support Instrument, with EUR 3 billion from the EU budget to directly purchase or procure emergency support and co-ordinate pressing needs such as the transportation of medical equipment and of patients in cross-border regions, and support the construction of mobile field hospitals.
+On 2 April, the Commission presented a legislative proposal (in force since 15 April) to activate and extend the scope of the Emergency Support Instrument, with EUR 3 billion from the EU budget to directly purchase or procure emergency support on behalf of Member States, financially support and co-ordinate pressing needs such as the transportation of medical equipment and of patients in cross-border regions, and support the construction of mobile field hospitals.